Craig Pearce: Career

 Pearce's acting credits include recurring roles in soap operas The Restless Years (1981) and E Street (1993) and children's series The Miraculous Mellops 2 (1992).
 He made guest appearances in Bellamy (1981), Rafferty's Rules (1987) and G.P.
 (1989).
 He had film roles in I Can't Get Started (1985), Nightmaster (1988), To Make a Killing (1988), Mad Bomber in Love (1992) and The Seventh Floor (1994).

 As part of the theatre ensemble team 'Six Years Old', Pearce formed a creative partnership with filmmaker Baz Luhrmann, with whom he co-wrote the play Strictly Ballroom as well as the screenplay of the 1992 movie adaptation.
 He co-wrote the screenplay for the 1996 film Romeo + Juliet, the 2001 film Moulin Rouge!, the 2013 film The Great Gatsby, and the 2022 film Elvis; all with Luhrmann.

 He wrote the screenplay for the 2010 film Charlie St. Cloud, starring Zac Efron.
 He also created the 2017 10-part television series Will, based on the lost years of a young William Shakespeare, which aired on TNT.
 He also created, wrote and executive produced all six episodes of the 2022 miniseries Pistol, based on Sex Pistols guitarist Steve Jones's autobiography.
 He also co-wrote the screenplay for the film The Power of the Dark Crystal, which was cancelled, but later adapted into a comic book series in 2017.

 Pearce received the Australian Writers' Guild Lifetime Achievement Award in 2016.

 Personal life

-Pearce's first wife was Strictly Ballroom actor Tara Morice whom he married at the Sydney Opera House in January 1997, after having worked together on the production of Romeo + Juliet in 1995 and 1996.
-Together they have a daughter, Ondine Morice Pearce, who is a film editor, and who was the stills photographer (at age 11) on her mother's documentary My Biggest Fan.
+Pearce has a daughter with Tara Morice.

-He married his second wife, Emma Scott, in 2012, which also ended in divorce.
+He married Emma Scott, in 2012, a marriage which ended in divorce.

 Pearce divides his time between Sydney, London and Costa Rica.